kairos-io/kairos/docs/content/quickstart/installation.md

 - The `--device` flag will instruct to install Kairos in the specified drive, replace `/dev/sda` with your drive.
 It will take over and overwrite any content, please be cautious.
 - The `--config` flag is used to specify the config file used by the installation process.

-Wait now for few minutes for the config to propagate to the node, the installation should start then and automatically reboot afterward.
+After a few minutes, the configuration is distributed to the node and the installation starts.
+At the end of the installation, the system is automatically rebooted.

 ### Accessing the Node